The Focal Quantal Response Equilibrium: Introduction

 \section{Introduction}

 In a Nash equilibrium of a normal-form game, each player follows their best response.
 However, there is an extensive literature documenting that play systematically deviates from Nash equilibrium (\cite{camerer2011behavioral}, \cite{goeree2016}).
 The \emph{Quantal Response Equilibrium} (QRE) of \cite{mckelvey1995quantal} is a stochastic version of Nash equilibrium in which players do not choose the best response with probability one.
 In the QRE, each player is a ``better responder'' rather than a best responder; agents play strategies with higher expected utility more frequently than those with lower utility.
 Therefore, the QRE circumvents the limitations of rational choice modeling of games by combining Nash equilibrium with \emph{random utility models}.
-More formally, the player $i$ chooses strategy $s_{ij}$ if it maximizes the random expected utility of choosing $s_{ij}$ given the strategy profile of others, $p_{-i}$:
+More formally, player $i$ chooses strategy $s_{ij}$ if it maximizes the random expected utility of choosing $s_{ij}$ given the strategy profile of others, $p_{-i}$:

-The QRE provides a statistical framework to analyze game theoretic data from the field and laboratory and is one of the most successful and broadly used extensions of Nash equilibrium (\cite{goeree2016}).
-The most important feature of the QRE is that it accounts for a players' bounded rationality (and preference heterogeneity )by allowing them to follow random utility, while retaining the essence of Nash equilibrium.
+The QRE provides a statistical framework to analyze game-theoretic data from the field and laboratory and is one of the most successful and broadly used extensions of the Nash equilibrium (\cite{goeree2016}).
+The most important feature of the QRE is that it accounts for players' bounded rationality (and preference heterogeneity) by allowing them to follow random utility, while retaining the essence of Nash equilibrium.